...

 What is a high SMAS facelift and how is it different?

-As you research smas vs deep plane facelift, you may also come across the term high SMAS facelift.
+As you research SMAS vs deep plane techniques, you may also come across the term high SMAS facelift.
 This is an evolution of the classic SMAS technique.
 Instead of only tightening the lower SMAS along the jawline, the surgeon extends the dissection higher over the cheek area, closer to the zygomatic (cheekbone) region.
-That’s why it’s called “high” SMAS.
+A peer-reviewed study examining high-SMAS versus standard SMAS entry points in deep plane facelift work measured significantly greater tissue movement when the higher entry was used — nearly 77% more vertical lift along the jawline — providing the biomechanical evidence behind the “high SMAS” naming convention and explaining why this approach can deliver more powerful midface elevation than classic lower-SMAS technique.

 In a high SMAS facelift: